 A few steps and I am in a covered parking lot where chanting stir my ear.
 They are from the Chao Zhou Shi Hokkien sanctuary one of the oldest in Bangkok and today there is a ceremony called Buddhist Observance, it’s all about Dharma.
 After I ask permission, I stayed there for nearly one hour, great.
 Without those chanting, I wouldn’t have paid attention.

-Old Fiat and 200 Years Sol Heng Tai Mansion
+Old Fiat and 200 Years So Heng Tai Mansion

 Leaving the sanctuary after a few strides and passing the River View Guest House I am on a square and to my left is a big tree with colorful strips ribbons (a spirit tree), and next is an abandoned Fiat 500, looking with a dreamy look at it looks like a painting.
 I walked in the small alleys around and a cool man covered with many lucky charms, and amulets protection on his chest said hello and spoke to me in English, at least the few words he knew, in a basket he had some of his collection for sale, a kind person.
 A little further I saw a hairdressing salon for men in the open air, 50 baht the cut, nice, maybe next time.
-I return to the square and straight ahead after the Fiat enter the narrow alley, in no time to the left two lanterns and a beautiful red door ajar, and here is the Sol Heng Tai mansion that I wanted to visit.
-Built-in Hokkien architectural style is the heritage of a rich and influential family at the time.
-The descendant after numerous attempts by investors who would have liked to turn this unique building into a hotel, but being a diving instructor, built a swimming pool and opened a diving school.
+I return to the square and straight ahead after the Fiat enter the narrow alley, in no time to the left two lanterns and a beautiful red door ajar, and here is the over 200 years old So Heng Tai mansion that I wanted to visit.
+Built-in Hokkien architectural style is the heritage of a family that had succeeded in the silk trade, who was wealthy and influential at the time.
+The descendant after numerous attempts by investors who would have liked to turn this unique building into a hotel, the heir as a diving instructor built a swimming pool in the middle of the courtyard and opened a diving school, which has made it possible to maintain this unique heritage.
 Very beautiful porcelain and teak ornaments, a visitor told me that the writing is Cantonese, I can only believe her.
 The entrance is free, so I thought would be nice to have a drink.
-I had a cold coffee with milk, 80 baht served on the 2nd floor and relaxed for a while in this quiet setting.
+I had a cold coffee with milk, 80 baht served on the 2nd floor and relaxed for a while in this quiet and agreeable setting.

 Siam Commercial Bank, Holy Rosary Church, School and Rain

-At the end of the soi on my right a square, and the Siam commercial bank the oldest Bank of Thailand (1906), which I learned was designed by the Italian architect Annibale Rigotti.
-Just next door the Rosary Church a Gothic-style Catholic church originally built by the Portuguese in the 18th century, known in Bangkok as Kalawar from the Thai transcription of Calvary ‘Kalawario’.
+At the end of the soi on my right a square, and the Siam commercial bank the oldest of Thailand (1906), which I learned was designed by the Italian architect Annibale Rigotti.
+Just next door the Rosary Church a Gothic-style Catholic church originally built by the Portuguese in the 18th century, who, for more than two centuries lived in Ayutthaya, but when it fell in 1767 were forced to flee to Bangkok. known as Kalawar from the Thai transcription of Calvary ‘Kalawario’.
 There is also a nursery school and a secondary public school for boys, the oldest in Thailand.
 I had never visited this place before and out of curiosity, I went in, the right move.
-After a visit to the church and look at this full of energy youth around, it started raining.
+After a visit to the church and look at this full of energetic youth around, it started raining.
 Some kids seemed to have fun but the teachers quickly got them to shelter.
-No way I can leave, no umbrella, and in a monsoon rain, an umbrella is useless anyway.
+No way I can leave, no umbrella, and in monsoon rain, an umbrella is useless anyway.

-The rain finally stopped after 40 minutes, although it was still falling a few drops, I decided to leave, went out and took left to Thanon Yotha the first on the right, where I met bunny burrow, a small hostel, I like the name and that made me smile.
+The rain finally stopped after 40 minutes, although it was still falling a few drops, I decided to leave, went out and took left to Thanon Yotha the first on the right, where I met bunny burrow a small hostel, I like the name and that made me smile.
 Adjacent is the nice, friendly bar-restaurant The House.
-At the end of the street, I went left on Charoen Krung road and crossed it to take a look at the funky soul bar, where live bands play on Wednesday and Saturday. opens from 18:00 to midnight.
+At the end of the street, I went left on Charoen Krung Road and crossed it to take a look at the funky soul bar, where live bands play on Wednesday and Saturday.
+It opens from 18:00 to midnight (the bar was closed, the graffiti has disappeared but it’s still “unofficially” open).
 The Talat Noi market is two steps away and thought about eating something there, bad luck, small restaurants, and soup vendors are closed after the rain.
 However, I walked around in these small alleys where everything was quiet at this time of day,

 Vietnamese Buddhist Temple